Weebly/element-hello-world/README.md

 ### Get your Weebly App API Keys

+**OPTIONAL** This step is only required if you plan on integrating your element with the [Weebly REST API](https://dev.weebly.com/about-rest-apis.html).

 Make sure to [Create a Weebly Developer Account](https://dev.weebly.com/create-a-developer-account.html), if you have not already.

 You will need your **Weebly App's API Keys** and a **Weebly Developer Site** in order for this code to work properly after it is deployed.